dnanexus/dxWDL/README.md

 ## Calling existing applets

-Sometimes, it is useful to be able to call existing applets from a WDL workflow.
-It allows using an applet without porting it to WDL.
-The `dxci` subcommand, short for DNAx Call Interface, is tailored for this use case.
-It searchs a platform folder and generates a WDL task for each applet.
+Sometimes, it is desirable to call an existing dx:applet from a WDL workflow.
+For example, when porting a native workflow, we can leave the applets as is, without rewriting them in WDL.
+The `dxci` subcommand, short for *Dx Call Interface*, is dedicated for this use case.
+It searchs a platform folder and generates a WDL wrapper task for each applet.
+For example, the command:

 ```
 java -jar dxWDL.jar dxci --folder /A/B/C --output dx_extern.wdl
 ```

-The above command will find applets in the `/A/B/C` folder, generate tasks for them, and write to local file `dx_extern.wdl`.
+will find native applets in the `/A/B/C` folder, generate tasks for them, and write to local file `dx_extern.wdl`.
 For example, if an applet has the `dxapp.json` signature:

 ```
 {